• Home

 2.5% for goods covering basic needs

-Capital Gains Capital Gain is generally recognized as income for Federal and Cantonal tax purposes.
+Capital Gains Capital Gains are generally recognized as income for Federal and Cantonal tax purposes unless covered by the participation exemption rules.

 Investments in CH - Normal Income tax rates apply or exempt.

-Investments where over 10% (or CHF 2 Mio) voting rights held and held for more than one year are exempt from CH tax-
+Investments where over 10% (or CHF 1 Mio) voting rights held and held for more than one year are exempt from CH tax under participation exemption rules.

 Capital Gains on Real Estate Real Estate in CH - 5%-60% Gains on Foreign Real Estate exempt from CH tax.